janwillemstegink/rdap.hostingtool.nl/README.md

 Currently, the WHOIS properties of a web domain are not sufficiently accessible.
 The holder's name and contact details are relevant for customer protection and manageable administrative workload.
-The global discussion can, I think, proceed by country along with modeling of non-centralized server communications.
+The global discussion can, I think, proceed by country along with modeling of non-centralized server communications in XML.

 Whois fields and explanation: https://whois.hostingtool.nl/whois_form_modeling/